tari-project/rfcs/src/RFC-0303_DanOverview.md

 Thaums, which are used to pay for the execution of instructions on the DAN.
 A portion of instruction fees are burnt with every instruction to provide a constant source of demand for Thaums in the DAN.

 There is no peg out back to the base layer for Thaums.
+The reason for this is explained in [RFC-0320].
 Thaum holders wishing to convert back to Tari will be able to perform a submarine swap with a Tari seller.
 We also anticipate that exchanges will list the Thaum-Tari pair to enable easy conversion of Thaums back to Tari.